Postr-Inc/Vader.js/README.md

 }

 ```
-Vader will take the metadata and place it inside of the compiled html fil
+Vader will take the metadata and place it inside of the compiled html file.

 ### Styling